 Indonesia improved its binding coverage on non-agricultural products to 95.8% as a result of the Uruguay Round.
-However, the current bound tariff rates are high, 30% to 40% for most non-agricultural products, with a simple average bound tariff rate of 35.6%.
-The average applied tariff rate for non-agricultural products in 2016 is low at 7.8%, but some products have relatively higher tariff levels, such as clothing (average 23.8%) and transport equipment (average 11.1%), etc.
+However, the current bound tariff rates are high, 30% to 40% for most non-agricultural products, with a simple average bound tariff rate of 35.5%.
+The average applied tariff rate for non-agricultural products was 8.0% in 2018, and among them clothing and transport equipment posted especially high rates, 23.9% and 13.5% respectively.

-In accordance with the tariff adjustment plan prepared for each sector in 2004, the government decided to lower tariff rates in phases between January 1, 2005 and 2010, with respect to 1,962 items in six categories, i.e., agricultural products, fishery products, iron and steel, crockery and pharmaceutical products.
+In accordance with the tariff adjustment plan prepared for each sector in 2004, the government decided to lower tariff rates in phases between January 1, 2005 and 2010, with respect to 1,964 items in six categories (mainly agricultural products).
 In December 2005, under the adjustment plan, the government developed a tariff reduction plan targeting farm equipment, finished vehicles (automobiles and motorcycles), audio and visual equipment, plastic products, alcoholic beverages, and ethanol.

-As a result, the tariff rate for 1.5-3.0 liter gasoline-fueled cars and 2.5 liter diesel-fueled cars was lowered from 60% in 2006 to 45% by 2010.
+As a result, the tariff rate for 1.5-3.0 liter gasoline-fueled cars and 2.5 liter diesel-fueled cars were lowered from 60% in 2006 to 45% by 2010.
 In addition, the average applied tariff rate for electrical machinery was lowered to 5.8%.